Baalekshan/python-devops/README.md

 # python-devops
-Learn to use python for doing Developer Operations
+Learn to use python for doing Developer Operations.
+I used https://github.com/iam-veeramalla/python-for-devops.git repo for learning.